boa-dev/ryu-js/README.md

 # Ryū-js

 Ryū-js is a fork of the [ryu][ryu-crate] crate adjusted to comply to the ECMAScript [number-to-string][number-to-string] algorithm.
-This crate is used in the [boa][boa-crate] for number to string conversions.
+This crate is used in the [boa][boa-crate] crate for number to string conversions.

 [ryu-crate]: https://crates.io/crates/ryu
 [boa-crate]: https://crates.io/crates/Boa